rickzanussi/cryptobet/security.md

 During buyNumber function somebody can stuck the contract make the transfer of the exceeding vlaur of the bet fails.
 This is noticed: further version could not implement this function for security reason.

+## 6) Integer Overflow and Underflow

+All the computation with value passed from outside are made using SafeMath functions